-By how much anything is more inward and more hidden from the external senses, by so much the more it is more worthy, noble and potent in its essence, nature and proprietý.
+By how much anything is more inward and more hidden from the external senses, by so much the more it is more worthy, noble and potent in its essence, nature and propriety.

-Which we will demonstrate by examples.
-There is not any house built for itself, but for the inhabitant.
-Now the edifice is an external thing, and the inhabitant an internal thing.
-The house is for the guest, and not the guest for the house.
+Which we will demonstrate by examples. not any house built for itself, but for the inhabitant. the edifice is an external thing, and the inhabitant an in-The house is for the guest, and not the ternal thing. guest for the house.
 Therefore the inhabitant is far more noble, worthy and excellent in his essence than every edifice, although sumptuous.
 For what is the house profitable, the guest being absent?